jaybeeuu/js-demos/module-spotting/README.md

 ### [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition)

 Asynchronous Module Definitions.
 Most notably implemented by [Require.js](https://requirejs.org/).
-The idea here is to allow modules to be loaded in a lazy manner - i.e. as late as possible.
+One of the key features of this standard is to allow modules to be loaded in a lazy manner - i.e. as late as possible.
 The goal being to increase page load times by not loading anything until it is required.

-Here's what a module looks like:
+Here's what an AMD module looks like:

 ```js
 // Cat.js